-As they move through the school, children develop the understanding that writing is both essential to thinking and learning, and enjoyable in its own right.
+As they move through the school, children develop an understanding that writing is essential to thinking and learning but also enjoyable in its own right.
 They learn the main rules and conventions of written English and start to explore how the English language can be used to express meaning in different ways.
-Powerful teaching techniques such as shared and guided writing children are exposed to high quality demonstration, exploration and discussion of the choices writers make.
+Powerful teaching techniques such as shared and guided writing mean children are exposed to high quality demonstration, exploration and discussion of the choices writers make.
 Children use the planning, drafting and editing process to improve their work and alongside effective feedback marking, are encouraged to become reflective, resilient learners.

 We strongly believe in giving children first hand experiences to draw on information and emotions to enhance their learning and consequently make use of our local community regularly.
 Trips to local places of interest and visits from local figures are essential to provide an engaging starting point to enable the children to achieve high quality writing.
 We also feel that, wherever possible, children should write for a purpose and take pride in their learning; therefore we provide many opportunities for children to share their writing with the intended audience and to exhibit their work with the rest of our school community via prominent school displays.